 - Anyone who sleeps hot.
 While the breathable Tencel cover allows for better temperature regulation than some competitors, memory foam is still a warm-sleeping material.
 For some hot sleepers, the Novosbed may trap too much heat.

 - Sleepers who prefer a ‘floating’ feel.
 Though the medium-firm model offers less sinkage, the Novosbed may not be the right choice for people who prefer to feel as though they’re sleeping ‘on’ their mattress.
 Instead, the thick comfort layering provides the feeling of sleeping ‘in’ the bed.

 We’ll cover everything you know about the Novosbed mattress in our review, but it’s worth seeing it — and our testing team — in action.
 To learn more about how the Novosbed performed, and how our team came to its conclusions, watch the video below.

-Tuck’s testing team conducted an extensive evaluation of the Novosbed Mattress.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the Novosbed Mattress.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.

 While it performed very well in many categories, the Novosbed is also let down by some flaws common among all-foam mattresses.
 You can find out more about these ratings, as well as how we came to our conclusions, by reading below.

 As part of our ratings process, we evaluated the Novosbed Mattress across different body types and preferred sleep positions.
 In addition to physical testing, we surveyed our sleep expert team and analyzed reviews from verified mattress owners and customers.
 Our findings are listed in the table below.